Detecting App Usage

 1 - Detect the user agent sent by your app

-Each time your app makes an HTTP request the app will append a string to the end of the device default user agent.
+When your app makes an HTTP request, it appends a custom string to the default device user-agent.
 By default, the string is median

-though it can be customized on the Website Overrides tab.
+, but you can customize this on the Website Overrides tab.

 iOS app: MedianIOS/1.0 median